RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #20

+Just finished my third water... and about to get lunch.
+I can barely walk so Jimmy John's it is... lol.

 ## #19

 Had a quick bagel to hold me over until lunch.
 Trying to avoid grabbing a snack